dbhowmik/CAL_IM_FUNC/README.md

 10. Bitshift Operators - pointwise scaling of an image using shift operation 2^x.
 More efficient than division / multiplication.

 # Point Operations (P)
-1. Thresholding
+1. Thresholding - select pixels with given values to produce binary image
-2. Adaptive Thresholding
+2. Adaptive Thresholding - like Thresholding except choose values locally
-3. Contrast Stretching
+3. Contrast Stretching - spreading out graylevel distribution
-4. Histogram Equalisation
+4. Histogram Equalisation - general method of modifying intensity distribution
-5. Logarithmic Operator
+5. Logarithmic Operator - reducing contrast of brighter regions
-6. Exponential / Raise to Power Operator
+6. Exponential / Raise to Power Operator - enhancing contrast of brighter regions
-7. RGB to YUV Color Space Converstion
+7. RGB to YUV - Color Space Converstion
-8. YUV to RGB Color Space Converstion
+8. YUV to RGB - Color Space Converstion

 # Geometric Operations (P)
-1. Scale
+1. Scale - change image content size (Bilinear / Bicubic)
-2. Rotate
+2. Rotate - change image content orientation
-3. Reflect
+3. Reflect - flip over image contents
-4. Translate
+4. Translate - change image content position
-5. Affine Transform
+5. Affine Transform - general image content linear geometric transformation

 # Image Analysis (P)
-1. Intensity Histogram
+1. Intensity Histogram - the image intensity distribution
-2. Classification
+2. Classification - mapping from pixel values to feature or object classes
-3. Connected Components Labeling
+3. Connected Components Labeling - grouping pixels with the same class label into regions
-4. Pixel Value Distribution
+4. Pixel Value Distribution - the number of pixels having each value
-5. Classified Pixels
+5. Classified Pixels - the category of scene entity that the corresponding pixel is taken from
-6. Connected Componenets
+6. Connected Componenets - the groups of pixels all of which have the same label or classification

 # Morphology (P)
 1. Dilation - grow image regions